yzhongda200-cell/TeX-Calculator/README.md

-- usable in plain TeX
+- Usable in plain TeX
-- fully expandable from the first token
+- Fully expandable from the first token
-- arbitrary-precision decimal arithmetic
+- Arbitrary-precision decimal arithmetic
+- Register-free